 Bill would show benefits, costs of three Colorado health care futures

-bill that would compare benefits and costs of two different Colorado universal health care systems and the current system.
+A bill that would compare benefits and costs of two different Colorado universal health care systems and the current system is on to the full Colorado House of Representatives for a vote!

 “We heard testimony from many individuals about seeking emergency care, and the testimony of those lacking insurance, the under-insured, the at-risk insured.
 There are people dying from lack of health insurance,” said Rep. Emily Sirota, who co-prime sponsored the bill in the House with Rep. Sonya Jaquez-Lewis.